Open Accessibility Menu

 Treating All Babies Like Our Own

-“I tell everybody to come here because of the care he received.
-When I had to step away, the nurses treated him like their own,” Maggie recalls.
+“I tell everybody to come here because of the care we received.
+When I had to step away, the nurses treated Archie like their own,” Maggie recalls.
 She remembers returning to the nursery one day to see a nurse tenderly rocking and speaking to little Archie.
 “My baby was being taken care of in the way I would take care of him … you don’t get that everywhere,” she says through tears.

 Brad appreciated learning the crucial points of infant care as a first-time parent.
 “They taught me how to get him to sleep, how to wrap him and make him feel comfortable; how to feed him with the bottle, change his diaper, little tips and tricks for how to soothe him.”